 Whole grain bread means that the whole grain must be used and include the endosperm, bran, and germ.
 It also can’t be processed or refined.
 This means that nutrients like copper, magnesium, zinc, iron and B Vitamins remain intact.
 Taste wise, they both are moist breads with an earthy flavour.

-This Irish bread doesn’t require a lot of effort to make which makes it a favourite among the “lazier” bakers.
+This Irish bread doesn’t require a lot of effort to make, which makes it a favourite among ‘lazier’ bakers.
 Soda bread uses baking soda (it’s in the name!) as a leavening agent instead of yeast.
 It also uses buttermilk, soft wheat flour and salt.
 The crust is quite thick and has a relatively mild flavour.
 A plus of this bread is that it’s sugar-free and quite low in saturated fat and cholesterol.
 Tip: some bakers like to add raisins to give it more of a slight sweet flavour.
 The texture is almost like a really big scone – delish with melted butter straight outta the oven!

 This thin French loaf is made from flour, water, salt, and yeast.
 The ingredients are quite simple but it’s the baker’s technique that elevates an average baguette into an amazing one.
 In France, there are several types of baguette; each with its own specificities.
 The only thing that changes is the crust and shape, the recipe stays the same.
 Baguettes are perfect with wine and cheese, but we have a feeling you already know that.
 Check out our no-fail baguette recipe.